The Ansible Development Cycle

 A basic changelog fragment is a

-.yaml file placed in the
+.yml file placed in the

 changelogs/fragments/ directory.
-Each file contains a yaml dict with
+Each file contains a yaml dict with keys like

 To create a changelog entry, create a new file with a unique name in the